Plant DetailShow Menu

 Description

 Southern magnolia, is a large, broadleaf evergreen tree that is noted for its attractive glossy dark green leaves and its large, extremely fragrant flowers.
 It is native to the bottomlands and moist wooded areas in the central and southeastern coastal plains from North Carolina to Florida and Texas.
-It is the only evergreen in the Magnoliaceae (magnolia) family and typically grows to 60 to 80 feet tall with a pyramidal to rounded crown, a spread of 20 to 40 feet wide, and a trunk diameter of 3 feet.
-Magnolias are one of the oldest known tree species in the world (based on data from USNA).
+It typically grows to 60 to 80 feet tall with a pyramidal to rounded crown, a spread of 20 to 40 feet wide, and a trunk diameter of 3 feet.
+It is a member of the magnolia family (Magnoliaceae).
+The species epithet is Latin for "large flowered."

 This is a magnificent tree for planting as a specimen in the South in large yards, parks, or commercial sites.
 Be sure to provide plenty of space to grow.
 Lower branches tend to reach the ground and can be pruned out to appear more tree-like.
 Nothing will grow underneath the tree, and it requires a mulch to prevent erosion problems.